feyil/DesignPatternsCSharp/README.md

 	* Action when a particular event causes a transition
 	* Guard conditions enabling/disabling a transition
 	* Default action when no transition are found for an event

+### Strategy

+* Define an algorithm at a high level
+* Define the interface you expect each strategy to follow
+* Provide for either dynamic or static composition of strategy in the overall algorithm